-Is that the contract number for your favorite New York sports star?
-Or the next Los Angeles center fielder?
+Is that the price tag for a contract with your favorite New York sports star?

-These scavengers often show up in houses in early spring, when the winged scouts (called swarmers — creepy, right?) look for new areas in which to create a colony.
-To them, your house looks like a giant, all-you-can-eat buffet.
-It’s like building your house in the parking lot of your favorite restaurant.
+These opportunistic critters often invade homes during early spring, when the winged scouts (aptly named swarmers — a tad eerie, isn’t it?) search for new spots to establish colonies.
+To them, your home appears as an irresistible, endless buffet.
+It’s like setting up your residence in the parking lot of your favorite restaurant.

-Subterranean termites (New York): These termites are active in all states except Alaska because they can survive at a much wider temperature range than other species.
-Their colonies often number in the thousands of workers and they prefer soft spring wood.
-The damage caused by subterranean termites often has a honeycomb appearance, with only the wood grain left behind.
+Subterranean termites (found in New York): These termites thrive in all states except Alaska due to their ability to endure a wider temperature range.
+Their colonies can comprise thousands of workers, and they favor soft springwood.
+The damage they inflict often leaves a honeycomb pattern, with the wood grain being the only remnant.

 Our well-trained technicians are well-versed in the latest termite knowledge, which equips them to design a tailored plan to safeguard your home, office, or apartment building from these incredibly destructive insects—saving you from potential heavy expenses down the line.